 I used Harrisville Designs “Shetland” weaving yarn for this project in charcoal and navy.
 The yarn has a tweedy look.
 If you’re substituting another yarn, try to find one that has approximately 10 wraps per inch.
 You’ll need two colors.

 4 shaft loom, 10 dent reed, two shuttles, tapestry needle, rotary cutter.
-Note: you could use a 2 shaft loom, too, and possibly a rigid heddle loom.
+Note: you could use a 2 shaft loom, too, or a rigid heddle loom.
 If you do weave on a two shaft or rigid heddle loom, simply adjust the threading from 1-2-3-4 as shown in the drawdown to 1-2-1-2, etc… across the width of the warp.

 For two scarves, wind a warp of 5.5 yards, 73 ends charcoal (or your main color, MC) and 21 ends navy (or your contrasting color, CC).
 Sley the ends in a 10 dent reed, 1 end per dent following the chart below: